-We may estimate the population and resources of this part of Asia from the armies and fleets which the kings had at their command at the time of the conquest of Greece by the Romans.
-In 555, Attalus II., and, ten years later, Eumenes II., sent them numerous galleys of five ranks of oars.(4) The land forces of the kings of Pergamus were much less considerable.(5) Their direct authority did not extend over a great territory, yet they had many tributary towns; hence their great wealth and small army.
-The Romans drew from this country, now nearly barren and unpeopled, immense contributions, both in gold and wheat (6) The magnificence of the triumph of Manlius and the reflections of Livy, compared with the testimony of Herodotus, reveal all the splendor of the kingdom of Pergamus.
-It was after the war against Antiochus and the expedition of Manlius, that extravagance began to display itself at Rome.
-(7) Soldiers and generals enriched themselves prodigiously in Asia.(8)
+ble.
+(1) Their direct authority did not extend over a great territory, yet they had many tributary towns; hence their great wealth and small army.
+The Romans drew from this country, now nearly barren and unpeopled, immense contributions both in gold and wheat.
+(2) The magnificence of the triumph of Manlius and the reflections of Livy, compared with the testimony of Herodotus, reveal all the splendour of the kingdom of Pergamus.
+It was after the war against Antiochus and the expedition of Manlius that extravagance began to display itself at Rome.
+(3) Soldiers and generals enriched themselves prodigiously in Asia.
+(4)

 The ancient colonies of Ionia and Æolis, such as Clazomenæ, Colophon, and many others, which were dependent for the most part on the kingdom of Pergamus, were fallen from their ancient grandeur.
-Smyrna, rebuilt by Alexander, was still an object of
+Smyrna, rebuilt by Alexander, was still an object of admiration for the beauty of its monuments.
+The exportation of wines, as celebrated on the coast of Ionia as in the neighbouring islands, formed alone an important support of the commerce of the ports of the Ægean Sea.

-- (1) Κυζικηνοί στατήρες, whence the word sequins.

-- (\) Strabo, XIII. i. § 23.

-- (\) Strabo, XV. iii. § 22.

-- (1) Titus Livius, XXXII.
-16; XXXVI.
-43.

-- (6) Titus Livius, XXXVII.
+(1) Titus Livius, XXXVII.
 8.

-- (°) The petty king Moagetes, who reigned at Cibyra, in Phrygia, gave a hundred talents and 10,000 medimni of corn (Polybius, XXII.
+(2) The petty king Moagetes, who reigned at Cibyra, in Phrygia, gave a hundred talents and 10,000 medimni of corn (Polybius, XXII.
 17.-Titus Livius, XXXVIII.
-14 and 15): Termessus, fifty talents; Aspendus, Sagalassus, and all the cities of Pamphylia, paid the same (Polybius, XXII.
-18 and 19); and the towns of this part of Asia contributed, at the first summous of the Roman general, for about 600 talents (3,500,000 francs [£140,000]); they also delivered to him about 60,000 medimni of corn.
+14 and 15); Termessus, fifty talents; Aspendus, Sagalassus, and all the cities of Pamphylia, paid the same (Polybius, XXII.
+18 and 19); and the towns of this part of Asia contributed, at the first summons of the Roman general, for about 600 talents (3,500,000 francs [£140,000]); they also delivered to him about 60,000 medimui of coru.

-- (1) Titus Livius, XXXIX.
+(3) Titus Livius, XXXIX.
 6.

-- (\) Manlins, although he had been despoiled on his way home of a part of his immense hooty by the mountaineers of Thrace, displayed, at his triumph, crowns of gold, to the weight of 212 pounds, 229,000 pounds of silver, 2,103 pounds of gold, more than 127,000 Attic tetradrachms, 250,000 cistophori, and 16,320 gold coins of Philip.
-(Titus Livius, XXXIX.
-7.)
+() Manlius, although he had been despoiled on his way home of a part of his immense booty by the mountaineers of Thrace, displayed, at his triumph, crowns of gold to the weight of 212 pounds, 220,000 pounds of silver, 2,103